 - A vehicle that uses a combination of buoyancy (helium gas) and aerodynamics (the shape of the body) to generate lift.
 This “hybrid” is in essence an aircraft with some inherent buoyancy, similar to a lifting body (a vehicle in which the body itself produces lift).
 This design creates the perfect balance between economic flight (typically associated with airships), operational flexibility (typically associated with helicopters), range and payload;

 - The AIRLANDER range consists of two groups – Surveillance and Heavy Lift.
-The surveillance vehicle can operate at up to 20,000 feet (6,096 meters) for up to 21 days unmanned and 5 days manned.
+The surveillance vehicle can operate at up to 16,000 feet, 5 days manned.
 The Heavy Lift version is designed for transportation of passengers and cargo;

 - A key attribute is operational flexibility.
 In addition to Conventional Take-Off and Landing (CTOL), the vehicle is also capable of Vertical Take-Off and Landing (VTOL).
 It can, for example, hover like a helicopter while hoisting up to 40% of its designed payload – 20 tons in the case of the AIRLANDER 50.
 However, the range and payload of the vehicle far exceeds that of helicopters - most rotary aircraft have an operating radius of 150 – 300 nautical miles (278 – 556 kilometres), whereas the AIRLANDER 50 has a range of 2,600 nautical miles (4,815 kilometres);